AAITSE/collector-checkout-opencart/README.md

 1. Clone repository or download as ZIP archive and unzip files
 2. Upload files to root of your OpenCart site using FTP/SFTP, the root is usually the public_html folder.
 3. Login to OpenCart admin panel
 4. Install modification XML.
 Go to Extensions->Extensions Installer.
-Upload install.xml from ocmod directory and click Continue to install.
+Rename install.xml from ocmod directory to collector.ocmod.xml and upload.
+Click Continue to install.
 5. Go to Extensions->Extensions.
 Select "Payments" extension type.
 Find "Collector Checkout" and click Install button.
 6. Click Edit button after install to enable and configure Collector Checkout.